Tristan-Strauss/Blog-Post/README.md

 ## Issues

-- The Database only runs locally (need to run "mongod")
+- Required replacing of .env variables db to run locally
+- MongoDB required to be install locally